Immaculate103/alx-system_engineering-devops/0x00-shell_basics/README.md

 14. Task 13 involves creating a symbolic link to /bin/ls, named __ls__
 15. Task 14 involves creating a script that copies all the HTML files from the current working directory to the parent of the working directory
 16. Task 15 involves creating a script that moves all files beginning with an uppercase letter to the directory /tmp/u.
+17. Task 16 involves creating a script that deletes all files in the current working directory that end with the character ~.